giuliano-97/active_panoptic_mapping/habitat_ros/README.md

 ## habitat_ros

-This package implements a ROS node to bridge an instance `habitat_sim` to ROS.
+This package implements a ROS node to bridge `Habitat-Sim` to ROS.